Skip to main content

 You may need to consider taking legal action.

-There are deadlines for applying for court action, starting from the date you were discriminated against.
+There are deadlines for applying for court action.
+These usually start from the date you were discriminated against.
 Get legal advice as soon as possible.

 You could: